 A French mathematician and physicist named André-Marie Ampère was inspired by this demonstration to work out the connection between electricity and magnetism.
 He found that if you put two wires parallel to each other and pass current through them, the wires will either be attracted to each other or repulsed depending on whether the currents flow in the same or opposite directions.
 This is because each wire generates a magnetic field.
 The longer the wires, and the higher the currents passing through them, the greater the magnetic repulsion or attraction.

-The present-day SI definition follows this arrangement.
+Until 2019, the SI definition followed this arrangement.
 If it were set up under ideal conditions with the wires exactly 1 meter apart, a current of 1 ampere would result in a force between the wires of 2 X 10-7 newtons.
 That’s not much — roughly a ten-millionth of the weight of an average apple.
 But it’s there.

 Throughout the century, people continued to work out the rules governing electromagnetism (EM).
 In 1861, scientists began proposing systems of units for EM.
 These systems included units for current, voltage and resistance.
 However, different scientists used different unit systems.
 At one point, there were four different systems of EM units in use simultaneously.
 Scientists wanted to make a system of units that everyone could share.